jesshill/onish-computing-workshop.github.io/README.md

 Every summer, the Osborne-Nishimura lab does a summer workshop series, and it has grown every year!
 This summer we are focusing on different topics related to computer literacy and computing basics.

 We are excited to host this years computing workshop in person!
 The workshop will be held on 'date' from 'time' to 'time' am/pm.
-Join us in the Molecular and Radiological Biosciences (MRB) buidling at CSU in room ###.
+Join us in the [Molecular and Radiological Biosciences](https://goo.gl/maps/e9LsEpLVtt4xpX8Z7) (MRB) buidling at CSU in room ###.

-MRB building address:
-1870 Campus Delivery
-200 West Lake Street
-Fort Collins, CO 80523

 ## Speakers and Topics